zackheil/lambda-logger/README.md

 ### Creating a Custom Formatter

 To create a custom formatter, reference the existing formatters in the source code for examples and inspiration and utilize the types: `LogEvent`, `LogFormatterStructure`, and `Stream`.
+[Example line format code](https://github.com/zackheil/lambda-logger/blob/master/src/formatters/LinearFormatter.ts)

 # Adding/Editing Streams